jangdamaxdev/docs/nuxt/nuxtui/3.components/progress.md

 ---
-description: An indicator showing the progress of a task.
+description: Một indicator showing the progress of a task.
 category: element
 links:
   - label: Progress